EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 ## Day 27

 * Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
 * Progress today - Today I've been working on the info boxes and also figuring out where to start with the Javascript.
-I need to also think about layeringthe div's
+I need to also think about layering the div's
 * Challenges you faced - Figuring out how the Javascriot should work.
 * Tasks for tomorrow - Learn about css positioning.